How do your pet policies work?

 What amount will I have to pay as an excess?

-How will the vet bills be paid if my senior dog needs treatment?
+How will the vet bills be paid if my senior cat needs treatment?

-When submitting a claim you have a choice, we can pay you directly into your bank account or your veterinary practice.
+When submitting a claim you have a choice, we either pay you directly into your bank account or your veterinary practice.
 Either way you'll need to inform us directly.

-The Accident Only policy provides cover for veterinary feeds for treatment after an injury caused by an accident.
+The Accident Only policy provides cover for veterinary fees for treatment after an injury caused by an accident.

 What does Time Limited mean?